oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 **[A Developer's Guide to Session Management in React](/blog/2021/06/16/session-mgmt-react)**

 Be sure you follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel.
-Please comment below if you have any questions or want to share what tutorial you’d like to see next.
+Please comment below if you have any questions or want to share what tutorial you'd like to see next.